prabinb50/prabinb50/README.md

 # Hi there 👋 I'm Prabin Joshi

 I'm a Software Developer specializing in React and Next.js, with a strong interest in frontend development and a passion for building modern, responsive, and user-friendly web and mobile applications.
 I also enjoy full-stack development, where I can design and build complete solutions from the frontend to the backend.
-I primarily work with React, Next.js, TypeScript, Node.js, and Express.js, turning ideas into clean and reliable software.
+I primarily work with React, Next.js, Tailwind CSS, TypeScript, Node.js, and Express.js, turning ideas into clean and reliable software.

 I have professional experience as a **Junior React/Next.js Developer** at **Fusobotics Nepal Pvt.
 Ltd.**, where I worked on frontend development, REST API integration, authentication systems, microservices, and scalable application architecture.
 I enjoy writing clean, maintainable code while continuously improving application performance and user experience.